opendatacube/datacube-core/docs/source/config.rst

     tile_size
         Size of the tiles for the data to be stored in specified in projection units.
             - Use 'latitude' and 'longitude' if the projection is geographic, else use 'x' and 'y'

+    aggregation_period
+        Storage unit aggregation period.
+One of 'month', 'year'

     resolution
         Resolution for the data to be stored in specified in projection units.